pkanellidis/material-timeline/README.md

 ## Dependencies

-This package uses components created from __material-ui__ so you will need to run `npm install @material-ui/core` and `npm install @material-ui/icons` in order for the Timeline components to work properly
+This package uses components created from __material-ui__ so it will automatically install `@material-ui/core` and `@material-ui/icons` in order for the Timeline components to work properly

 ## Usage